qixianbiao/Tensorflow-Tutorial/README.md

 https://github.com/nlintz/TensorFlow-Tutorials

 https://github.com/aymericdamien/TensorFlow-Examples

 In my mind, tutorial is used to introduce basic usage, it may not work well as results reported in the papers.
-So

-Since this code is for teaching, I try to make it easily understandable instead pursuing a good writing style.
+Since this code is for teaching, I try to make it easily understandable instead of pursuing a good writing style.
-Thus, the writing style is not optimal.
+Thus, the programming style is not optimal.
 I would suggest you find one of your own programming style and stick on it.
 I found two codes in Github useful, you may refer to their style. https://github.com/bgshih/tf_resnet_cifar